eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 ((ObservablePlugin) plugin).addObserver(pluginObserver);
 {{< /code >}}

-{{% callout note %}}Note that the monitoring thread only works if there is at least one observer registered, and the notification process is sequential and synchronous.
+{{% callout note %}}
+Note that the monitoring thread only works if there is at least one observer registered, and the notification process is sequential and synchronous.
 {{% /callout %}}

 <br>